ChickenProp/chickenprop.github.com/drafts/bet-log.md

 I took him up on this for $100 each.
 We confirmed on 02-Jan-2020.
 I don't think I'd heard the term "coronavirus" at the time.

-This cost me $100, but I got a bunch of LW karma for it.
+This cost me $100 (£92.69 over Paypal, which I think included £2.99 transaction fee).
+But I got a bunch of LW karma for it.
 Swings and roundabouts.

 ### Undecided: YES on someone contracting Covid-19.